model-checking/verify-rust-std/doc/src/core-transmutation.md

 | `do_count_chars` | `str::count` |

-* All solutions to verification challenges need to satisfy the criteria established in the challenge book (TODO: Add link) in addition to the ones listed below
+* All solutions to verification challenges need to satisfy the criteria established in the [challenge book](https://model-checking.github.io/verify-rust-std/general-rules.html) in addition to the ones listed below

 ## Appendix A: The list construction